RDFLib/pyrdfa3/README.txt

 The package primarily depends on:
  - RDFLib<http://rdflib.net>.
 Version 3.2.0 or higher is strongly recommended.
  - html5lib<http://code.google.com/p/html5lib/> (in the additional packages folder)
  - simplejson<http://undefined.org/python/#simplejson>  (in the additional packages folder), needed if the JSON serialization is used and if the underlying python version is 2.5 or lower
- - isodate<http://hg.proclos.com/isodate> (in the additional packages folder) which, in some cases, is missing and RDFLib complains
+ - isodate<http://hg.proclos.com/isodate> (in the additional packages folder) which, in some cases, is missing and RDFLib complains (?)

 The package has been tested on Python version 2.4 and higher.
-Python 2.6 is strongly recommended.
+Python 2.6 or higher is strongly recommended.
 The package does not run with Python 3.

 For the details on RDFa 1.1, see: